CoralCoralCoralCoral/documentation/manual/Product Documentation.md

 10. Quit game button: Press to exit current itteration of game.
 11. Local Authority Districts (LADs): The middle layer jurisidiction.
 12. Middle layer Super Output Areas (MSOAs): The lowest layer jurisdiction.
+13. Resources: This is the remaining budget you have.
+Be carful not to run out.
+14. Oracle: The Oracle will pop up to help you.
+You can dismiss it by pressing th button.